-Monitoring, Reviewing and Evaluation of Pupil Progress
+Monitoring Reviewing and Evaluation

 In order to ensure effective practice, and to keep up to date on information, it is essential that the programme for sex and relationship education is reviewed and evaluated on a regular basis.
-Careful attention will be paid to the student evaluation/assessment at the end of each lesson or the end of each unit.
-Twice during the year, pupils will complete a report communicating progress and a reflection on their learning in PSHEE.
-Heads of Year are encouraged to be part of the planning process as well as evaluate information about the suitability of resources for their groups, what was well received, which not, which topics stimulated the pupils to think for themselves and develop their self-awareness and critical skills etc. This information will be discussed by the Heads of Year during and before the start of each new year.
+Careful attention will be paid to the student evaluation/assessment sheets that are completed at the end of each PSHEE unit and at the end of each year's programme.
+Heads of Year are encouraged to be part of the planning process as well as evaluate information about the suitability of resources for their groups, what was well received, which not, which topics stimulated the pupils to think for themselves and develop their self-awareness and critical skills etc. This information will be discussed by the Head of PSHE and the Heads of Year during and at the end of each year.

+Rationale

-Rationale: Beliefs, attitudes and values
+Beliefs, attitudes and values

 - Our relationships and sex education programme will be developmental, giving accurate and appropriate information which is inclusive and accessible to all our young people.
 It must be taught within a framework of moral principles.
 In order to carry out these principles in practice it is important that every child is helped to realise the importance of respecting themselves and others in their relationships both at school and outside, and the responsibility that they have both to themselves and to others in the choices and decisions that they make. - Values can be taught and can be learnt by experience and example, but they cannot be imposed.
 Pupils will be given the opportunity to discuss values and morality.
-This will encourage the growth of self-awareness and will enable them to develop morally and establish their own values framework. - Discussion of moral values will not take place in the abstract but will relate to young people's experience and expectations of relationships, sexuality, and wider moral issues which will affect their lives.
+This will encourage the growth of self-awareness and will enable them to develop morally and establish their own values framework.

+- Discussion of moral values will not take place in the abstract but will relate to young people's experience and expectations of relationships, sexuality, and wider moral issues which will affect their lives.
 It is important that they realise that strong emotional feelings are experienced in sexual intimacy, and that they are aware of their responsibility in showing respect and care for their own and the other person's feelings, decisions, rights and bodies. - Pupils will be encouraged to consider values which demonstrate compassion and care when interacting with people whose ideas do not conform with their own.